 When you are filled with the power of God you cannot stop from touching and changing people.
 For His power gives you a forward thrust to change family, community, city, and state.
 Our nation is under attack by the enemy.
-Twenty-seven percent of Americans want to break from church; 23% of Americans would rather work than attend church; 26% find it useless to have faith in God; 20% of Americans don’t feel connected to the people at their church; 15% of Americans feel that church members are unfriendly and unwelcoming; 52% have indicated some sort of religious, ethical, or political beliefs are the reason they dropped out of church.
+Twenty-seven percent of Americans want to break from church.
+Twenty-three percent of Americans would rather work than attend church.
+Twenty-six percent find it useless to have faith in God.
+Twenty percent of Americans don’t feel connected to the people at their church.
+Fifteen percent of Americans feel that church members are unfriendly and unwelcoming.
+Fifty-two percent have indicated some sort of religious, ethical, or political beliefs are the reason they dropped out of church.
 In other words, about 52% changed their Christian views.
 Many say we don’t believe what the church teaches, and we don’t believe that a lifelong commitment is the way.
 What can we do?

-Do you have a firsthand faith that will give value and reasoning for living for Christ?
+Question: Do you have a firsthand faith that will give value and reasoning for living for Christ?
 We cannot pressure people to attend ministries, but we must influence them by living the life before them.
 It is time to take it back.
-In Matthew 11:12, the focus Jesus refers to is akin to the force expended when an army storms a city—just as the goal of the invading army is to completely capture and take dominion over the fortified city it assails.
+Jesus observed in Matthew 11:12, that the focus He refers to is akin to the force expended when an army storms a city.
+Just as the goal of the invading army is to completely capture and take dominion over the fortified city it assails.
 Jesus came to give us life to the fullest.
 When God restores, He does not do anything halfway.
 God is Holistic in His views, wanting to bring forth a fullness of His glory in our lives.
 As we get our devotion, thoughts, and speech in alignment with His truth, we begin to see the manifestation of His promises in our lives.